-APPELLATION

-Saint-Émilion Grand Cru

-CLASSIFICATION

-1° Grand Cru Classé

-VINEYARD SIZE

-23.5 hectares (58 acres)

-SOIL TYPES

-Asteriated limestone on the plateau Blue clay on limestone in the slopes

-VINEYARD GRAPE VARIETALS

-90% Merlot - 10% Cabernet Franc

-AVERAGE VINE AGE

-25 years

-VITICULTURE

-"Culture raisonnée" Soil tilling (4 ways) Vine growth management adapted to the climatic conditions

-HARVEST

-Manual harvest Double sorting: optical and manual

-WINEMAKING

-In thermo-regulated concrete and stainless-steel vats Gentle, controlled maceration and extraction

-AGING

-16-18 months in French oak barrels (50% new)

-2011 VINTAGE BLEND

-90% Merlot - 10% Cabernet Franc

-CHÂTEAU BÉLAIR-MONANGE
+APPELLATION Saint-Émilion Grand Cru CLASSIFICATION 1° Grand Cru Classé VINEYARD SIZE 23.5 hectares (58 acres) SOIL TYPES Asteriated limestone on the plateau Blue clay on limestone in the slopes VINEYARD GRAPE VARIETALS 90% Merlot - 10% Cabernet Franc AVERAGE VINE AGE 25 years VITICULTURE "Culture raisonnée" Soil tilling (4 ways) Vine growth management adapted to the climatic conditions HARVEST Manual harvest Double sorting: optical and manual WINEMAKING In thermo-regulated concrete and stainless-steel vats Gentle, controlled maceration and extraction AGING 16-18 months in French oak barrels (50% new) 2012 VINTAGE BLEND 90% Merlot - 10% Cabernet Franc

-PREMIER GRAND CRU CLASSÉ

-Château Bélair-Monange traces its origins back to Roman times.
+CHÂTEAU BÉLAIR-MONANGE PREMIER GRAND CRU CLASSÉ Château Bélair-Monange traces its origins back to Roman times.
 Situated at the highest point of Saint-Émilion's famed limestone plateau, it has long been considered one of the region's very best crus.
-By 1850 it was ranked by Cocks & Feret as the leading wine of Saint-Émilion, a position it held well into the twentieth century.

-Établissements Jean-Pierre Moueix purchased the iconic Château in 2008 and immediately undertook extensive renovations of the vineyard, winery, underground quarries, and château in order to restore the cru to its rightful historic status.
+By 1850 it was ranked by Cocks & Feret as the leading wine of Saint-Émilion, a position it held well into the twentieth century. Établissements Jean-Pierre Moueix purchased the iconic Château in 2008 and immediately undertook extensive renovations of the vineyard, winery, underground quarries, and château in order to restore the cru to its rightful historic status.
 In 2012, Château Magdelaine, a contiguous Premier Grand Cru Classé acquired by Jean-Pierre Moueix in 1952, was merged into Château Bélair-Monange.
 The name 'Monange,' in addition to its literal translation, 'my angel,' was the maiden name of Jean-Pierre Moueix's mother, Anne-Adèle, the first Moueix woman to call Saint-Émilion her home.
 Château Bélair-Monange combines the terroirs of the most privileged sites of Saint-Émilion.
 The limestone from the central plateau parcels offers freshness, minerality, and delicate, lingering aromatics, while the dense, blue clay of the slopes provides intensity, length, and a unique elegance to the wine.

-2011 VINTAGE

-" De l'éternel azur la sereine ironie " (Stéphane Mallarmé, 1864)

-2011 began with an early winter, cold and with little rain.
-Spring was dry, warm and very sunny (up 131% compared to previous years).
-Summer was somewhat erratic, with some high temperatures marred by storms in June and a cooler, humid July.

-Thankfully August saw a return of the heat that continued throughout September and well into the autumn, ensuring excellent concentration of the grapes.
-The harvest was early, but abundant, so careful sorting was necessary, and those estates with the means to do so have reaped the benefits.

-Harvest took place from September 14th to 24th.

-Winemakers who handled the fruit and the extractions gently have made wines of great precision, freshness and elegance.
+2012 VINTAGE " Ô saisons, ô châteaux, Quelle âme est sans défauts ? " (Arthur Rimbaud, 1872) 2012 was a vintage of contrasts, ultimately producing some wonderful wines.
+The alternating mild and exceptionally cold winter months gave way to unstable spring weather.
+Wet weather continued through June, so careful vineyard management was essential to allow consistent ripening.
+Summer began in earnest in mid-July.
+Two hot, very dry months followed, punctuated by cool nights that provided balance and freshness to the wines.
+A few showers in early September allowed the grapes to reach full maturity.
+Dry and sunny weather followed through harvest, ensuring that the grapes were harvested in optimal condition from October 6th to 11th.